dogweather/forkful/content/en/vba/files-and-io/reading-command-line-arguments.md

 weight: 23
 ---

-## What & Why?

-Reading command line arguments in Visual Basic for Applications (VBA) involves accessing parameters passed to your program upon execution.
-This technique is often used to influence the behavior or output of a program without the need for user interaction, making automation and scripting tasks significantly more straightforward and versatile.

 ## How to:
 Unlike more straightforward programming environments, VBA doesn't have a built-in feature to directly read command line arguments in a conventional sense because it's primarily designed for embedding within Microsoft Office applications.
 However, with a bit of creativity, we can use Windows Script Host (WSH) or call external APIs to achieve similar functionality.
 Here's a practical workaround using WSH:

 1. **Create a VBScript to Pass Arguments to VBA:**